-1. The option for purchase of LRT shares in the amount not exceeding 29 percent of LRT shares (direct and indirect shareholding shall not exceed 49 percent)

-Under the shareholder's agreement between the Company and NYK, LRT's major shareholder, dated 30 March 2012 (including the amendments), specifies that the Company has the right to purchase additional LRT shares from NYK in an amount not exceeding 29 percent under the specified terms.
-The purchase price shall not be lower than USD 24.65 million including the actual cost (e.g. interest cost up to the date the Company exercises its option to make additional investment in LRT).
+The option for purchase of additional LRT shares in the amount not exceeding 29 percent (direct and indirect shareholding shall not exceed 49 percent) Under the shareholder's agreement between the Company and NYK, LRT's major shareholder, dated 30 March 2012 (including the amendments), specifies that, within 15 May 2017, the Company has the right to purchase additional LRT shares from NYK in an amount of 29 percent under the specified terms.
+The purchase price shall not be lower than USD 24.65 million including the actual cost (e.g. interest 2.
+Ongoing Legal Dispute: the Company as the Plaintiff cost up to the date the Company exercises its option and additional investment in LRT).
 In this regard, NYK had informed that the period for purchasing shares was extended until 31 March 2018.
-The Board of Directors Meeting No. 1/2560 dated 22 February 2017 approved that this matter shall be presented to the Annual General Meeting 2017 to acknowledge the extension of period for purchasing LRT shares of 29 percent under the above shareholder's agreement from within 15 May 2017 to be within 31 March 2018, since NYK needs more time to complete the business restructuring of the group company
+The Board of Directors Meeting No. 1/2560 dated 22 February 2017 approved that this matter shall be presented to the 2017 Annual General Meeting to acknowledge the extension of period for purchasing LRT shares of 29 percent under the above shareholder's agreement from within 15 May 2017 to be within 31 March 2018, since NYK needs more time to complete the business restructuring of the group company.
+Later on 12 January 2018, NYK sent a letter to the Company requesting to extend the period for purchasing LRT shares of 29 percent under the above shareholders' agreement to be within 31 March 2019 since NYK needs more time to complete the business restructuring of the group company.

-Therefore, if the Company exercises its right whether in part or in whole, the Company would need to invest at least USD 0.85 million per one-percent increase of shareholding.
-However, after exercising the right, LRT would maintain the Company's associate status since the shareholding, whether it be direct or indirect, does not exceed 49 percent.
-Consequently, in the consolidated financial statements of the Company, this investment would be recorded as an investments in an associate, and the value shall be calculated by the equity method.
-The profits share shall be recognized from the investment in the associate as per the increasing shareholding from the original 20 percent after the exercise of right.
+Therefore, if the Company exercises its right whether in part or in whole in the future, the Company would need to invest at least USD 0.85 million per one-percent increase of shareholding.
+However, after exercising the right, LRT would maintain the status of Company's associated company since the shareholding, whether direct or indirect, does not exceed 49 percent.
+Consequently, in the consolidated financial statements of the Company, this investment would be recorded as an investment in an associated company, and the value shall be calculated by the equity method.
+The profits share shall be recognized from the investment in the associated company as per the increasing shareholding proportion from the original 20 percent after the exercise of right.

-2. Ongoing Legal Dispute: the Company as a Plaintiff and the Bangkok Metropolitan Administration ("BMA") as the Defendant
+and the Bangkok Metropolitan Administration ("BMA") as the Defendant